|

 to the plight of the suffering ones.
 Thus it is not wise for Christians to maintain its bystander attitude or go on with their

+sheer indifference towards actual life situations in society.
 Paul in his first letter to the Corinthians thinks that the worship of idols is irreconcilable with the worship

 of God in Jesus Christ.
 The idols that Paul refers to are those which demand obedience and replace God in the life of believers.